 What are the best Omega 6 oils to use?

 Sunflower oil is actually the best source of Omega 6 for our dogs as it has the highest linoleic acid content (compared to olive oil), so your dog can safely be fed 1 tsp a day in their food for a 10kg dog.
-Other good sources of Omega 6’s are linseed (flaxseed) oil or rapeseed oil.
 We also like using sesame oil in our homemade recipes as dogs seem to really like the taste of sesame and tahini, so they tend to love sesame oil (and it leaves a lovely smell in your kitchen!)

-The dose of Omega 6 oil is 0.5g per kg of dog ie a 5kg dog will need 2.5g oil a day in the food and a 10kg dog will need 5g a day in the food which is 1 tsp a day of oil.
+The dose of Omega 6 oil is 0.4g per kg of dog ie a 15kg dog should have 1 tsp a day.
 If your dog is very lean and you want to increase their weight, they can have up to 1g/kg body weight of oils a day.

 What are the best Omega 3 oils to use?